Thursday lunchtime

 This weekly Mindfulness Meditation Practice allows you to meditate with others every Thursday lunchtime, either at the Library or online via Zoom.
 Whether you’re a beginner or experienced, this drop-in class will help support you in establishing and strengthening your practice at this time.

-Please register if you want to attend.
+Please register if you would like to attend.

 All Sessions are by Donation (Dana) to the Buddhist Library.